-A-B in Reading based on the CCRS Anchors:
+C-E in Reading based on the CCRS Anchors:

-- 1 (Read closely to determine what the test says explicitly and to make logical inferences from it), - 2 (Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas), - 3 (Analyze how and why individuals, events, and ideas develop and interact over the course of a text), - 4 (Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone), - 5 (Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text [e.g., a section, chapter, scene, or stanza] relate to each other and the whole, - 6 (Assess how point of view or purpose shapes the content and style of a text), - 7 (Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words), - 8 (Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence), - 9 (Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take, and

-• 10 (Read and comprehend complex literary and informational texts independently and proficiently).
-A in Writing based on the CCRS Anchors:
+- 1 (Read closely to determine what the test says explicitly and to make logical inferences from it), - 2 (Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas), - 3 (Analyze how and why individuals, events, and ideas develop and interact over the course of a text), - 4 (Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone), - 5 (Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text [e.g., a section, chapter, scene, or stanza] relate to each other and the whole, - 6 (Assess how point of view or purpose shapes the content and style of a text), - 7 (Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words), - 8 (Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence), - 9 (Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take, and - 10 (Read and comprehend complex literary and informational texts independently and proficiently). - C-E in Writing based on the CCRS Anchors: - 1 (Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence), - 2 (Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content), - 3 (Write narratives to develop real or imagined experiences or events using effective technique, wellchosen details and well-structured event sequences), - 4 (Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience), - 5 (Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach),

-- 2 (Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content), - 3 (Write narratives to develop real or imagined experiences or events using effective technique, wellchosen details and well-structured event sequences), - 5 (Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach), - 6 (Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others), - 7 (Conduct short as well more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation),

-• 8 (Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism), and

-A in Math based on the CCRS
+- 6 (Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others), - 7 (Conduct short as well more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation), - 8 (Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism), and - 9 (Draw evidence from literary or informational texts to support analysis, reflection, and research).
+C in Math based on the CCRS

-A-B in Speaking and Listening based on the CCRS Anchors:
+C-E in Speaking and Listening based on the CCRS Anchors: